Jack-Gregory-Bioinformatics/CryptoClassifier/README.md

 * CSBDeep (ImageJ Package)
 * R

+To run the macro on your local machine download all files from the Local_Scripts folder.
 ```
 $ pip install pytorch

 ```

 ## Start
-To run this pipeline on your local machine, download and run the ImageJ macro (FCI_v*.ijm).
+To run this pipeline on your local machine, run the ImageJ macro (FCI_v*.ijm).
 * You will be prompted for an input directory (The folder containing your images)
 * You will be prompted for an output directory (The folder where the output will be saved)